Managing overlays

 Note: The keyboard shortcuts may vary depending on your Operating System.

-Each overlay has two tabs at the right.
-The left hand tab is named by the type of overlay (for example, Button).
-This is used to set the properties of the overlay, and its appearance changes according to the type of overlay.
+Each overlay has three or four tabs at the right.
+The left hand tab is named for the type of overlay (for example, Button).
+This is used to set the properties of the overlay; its appearance changes according to the type of overlay.
 For further details of these properties, see Additional enhancements.

-The right hand tab is called Timing and is used to specify the timing of the overlay and how it appears and disappears.
+The next tab is called Timing and is used to specify the timing of the overlay and how it appears and disappears.
 This tab is described below.

 Submit button for form overlay